 When I first shared this recipe in 2015, it originally called for skirt steak.
 Lately, skirt steak has been harder to find so I decided to try it with flank steak.
 And guess what!
 Since the cuts are similar, it worked PERFECTLY.
 So no matter which one you can get your hands on, you’re going to want to make these tacos ASAP.

 Both cuts are typically tough as a result skirt and flank steak are at their best when they have been allowed to marinate at least 8 – 10 hours.
 At that point, it is taken out of the fridge about an hour or so before you want to cook it, so that it has a chance to come up to room temperature.

 So yes, there is some waiting, but that is when skirt and flank steak are at their best.
 After it has had the chance to marinate and come to room temperature you grill it.
 Both flank and skirt steak are perfect at medium rare so you’ll want to cook them for about 5 minutes per side.
 The result is perfectly tender, almost buttery steak.
 Making it perfect for tacos.

 DES TIP: Don’t forget to let the steak rest!
 This gives the juices chances to redistribute and will keep your steak juicy.

 Creamy, tangy, crunchy, and in this case, spicy, jalapeno slaw.

-I say spicy because this recipe calls for both a jalapeño and a fresno pepper.
-Not seeded peppers either, we want all those spicy capsaicin filled seeds present.
+I say spicy because this recipe calls two jalapenos.
+Not seeded either, we want all those spicy capsaicin filled seeds present.

-But if you do like to turn the heat up a bit then you are going to love the jalapeño slaw.
-And you are going to love these Skirt Steak Tacos.
-The soft corn tortillas, buttery marinated skirt steak, crunchy, creamy slaw.
+So if you do like to turn the heat up a bit then you are going to love the jalapeño slaw.
+And whether you use flank or skirt steak, you are going to love these Steak Tacos.
+The soft corn tortillas, buttery marinated steak, crunchy, creamy slaw.
 It’s all there, friends.
 And it’s taco perfection.